collocations.org

 One of his specialities is minimally invasive surgery.

-elective, emergency, experimental, exploratory, remedial
+elective, emergency, experimental, exploratory

 They discussed whether patients should have to pay for all elective surgery.

-VERB + SURGERY
+VERB + surgery

-have, undergo
+get, have, undergo

 She had minor surgery on her knee.

-perform
+do, perform

 He has been performing heart surgery for ten years.